Experiential Marketing Tips and Examples from the Pros

 What Does Experiential Marketing Require from Marketers?

-The new approach means new behaviors for marketers.
-First, the deep context of experiential marketing means understanding consumers more deeply through a wider assortment of research techniques.
+The deep context of experiential marketing means understanding consumers more deeply through a wider assortment of research techniques.
 In this area, some brands may have the advantage, such as credit card and other financial institutions, who may have more consumer data to help tailor an experience.

 Second, experiential marketing is a conversation.
 Marketers are no longer pushing a message.
 They must trust that listening will benefit the brand.
 Third, short-term strategies do not work for this methodology.
 Consumers are frequently well into the purchasing process before their first contact.